 For the majority of the nine systemically important institutions, the resolution group coincides with the group level that Finansinspektionen reports in the publication The Capital Requirements of Swedish Banks.
-Landshypotek and Länsförsäkringar are exceptions to this, for which the resolution entity is an institution other than the parent company in the group (in both cases, the parent company is a holding company).
-In these cases, the parent company's own funds are therefore not part of the own funds included in the MREL resources.
+Landshypotek is and exception, where the resolution entity is an institution other than the parent company in the group (the parent company is a holding company).
+In this case, the parent company's own funds is therefore not part of the own funds included in the MREL resources.

-&lt;sup>13 The illustration shows the combined requirements for Handelsbanken, SEB and Swedbank as of 2018-12-31.
+11 The illustration shows the combined requirements for Handelsbanken, SEB and Swedbank as of 2018-12-31.